What Is Lead Scoring?

 If your company is involved in B2B services, you might want to scale lead quality based on email addresses.
 Common email providers – yahoo.com, hotmail.com, gmail.com – would receive a lower score than an address indicating relationship to another company.
 The common providers can be included as negative criteria, as listed above.
 This sets a quality standard for the lead data you collect; your models will still analyze it, and assign those leads a score, but if you consider them less likely to convert to a sale, then the model will account for that.

 Furthermore, the process of collecting explicit and implicit criteria is not entirely encompassing – there can be some aspects of a lead’s profile that will be unfilled.
-A lead scoring model will prioritize leads with complete information over those without.
+In terms of lead scoring best practices, the prioritization of leads is necessary, with complete information over those without.

 Implementing a Lead Scoring Model